Your website is no longer the best place to publish ALL your content.

 This is the point of thought-leadership style articles, to attract attention and grow your audience.

-Reaching out in native social platforms with your thought-leadership content allows potential new audience members (customers) to find you in the place they’re most comfortable.
+Reaching out in native social platforms with your thought-leadership content allows potential new audience members (customers) to find you in the place they’re most comfortable with.

 It also allows you to combat the fragmented Internet by not forcing people to leave the platform they're on to consume your content.
 This is why I see Facebook Instant Articles as a big play.